Islam in England: Modern era

 By 1911, the British Empire had a Muslim population of 94 million, larger than the empire's 58 million Christian population.
 By the 1920s, the British Empire included roughly half of the world's Muslim population.
 More than 400,000 Muslim soldiers of the British Indian Army fought for Britain during World War I, where 62,060 were killed in action, and half a million Muslim soldiers of the British Indian Army fought for Britain against the Nazis in World War II.
 David Lloyd George, British Prime Minister from 1916 to 1922, stated: "we are the greatest Mahomedan power in the world and one-fourth of the population of the British Empire is Mahomedan.
 There have been no more loyal adherents to the throne and no more effective and loyal supporters of the Empire in its hour of trial."
 This statement was later reiterated by Gandhi in 1920.

 Muslim mass immigration to Britain began after World War II, as a result of the destruction and labour shortages caused by the war.
 In 1951 there were around 21,000 Muslims in Britain.
 Muslim migrants from former British colonies, predominantly India, Pakistan, and Bangladesh, were recruited in large numbers by government and businesses to rebuild the country.
 Large numbers of doctors recruited from India and Pakistan, encouraged by health minister Enoch Powell in the early 1960s, also played a key role in the establishment of the NHS health service.

 British Asians (both Muslim and non-Muslim) faced increased discrimination following Enoch Powell's Rivers of Blood speech and the establishment of the National Front in the late 1960s.
 This included overt racism in the form of Paki bashing, predominantly from white power skinheads, the National Front, and the British National Party, throughout the 1970s and 1980s.
 Drawing inspiration from the civil rights movement, the black power movement, and the anti-apartheid movement, young British Pakistani and British Bangladeshi activists began a number of anti-racist Asian youth movements in the 1970s and 1980s, including the Bradford Youth Movement in 1977, the Bangladeshi Youth Movement following the murder of Altab Ali in 1978, and the Newham Youth Movement following the murder of Akhtar Ali Baig in 1980.

 Demography

-The settlements with large number of Muslims are Bradford, Luton, Blackburn, Birmingham, London and Dewsbury.
-There are also high numbers in High Wycombe, Slough, Leicester, Nottingham, Derby, Manchester and the mill towns of Northern England.
+The settlements with the largest numbers of Muslims are Birmingham, Bradford, London, Manchester and Leicester.
+There are also high numbers in Kirklees, Luton, Bolton, Slough, Rochdale and mill towns of Northern England like Oldham and Blackburn.

 The local authorities with a Muslim population greater than 10 percent as of 2021 were: